apereo/cas/docs/cas-server-documentation/integration/Attribute-Resolution.md

 {% include {{ version }}/attribute-resolution-configuration.md %}

 ### Stub

+The following configuration describes how to fetch and retrieve attributes from Stub attribute repositories.

 {% include {{ version }}/stub-attribute-resolution-configuration.md %}

 ### LDAP

+The following configuration describes how to fetch and retrieve attributes from LDAP attribute repositories.

 {% include {{ version }}/ldap-attribute-resolution-configuration.md %}

 ### Groovy

+The following configuration describes how to fetch and retrieve attributes from Groovy attribute repositories.

 {% include {{ version }}/groovy-attribute-resolution-configuration.md %}

 ### JSON

+The following configuration describes how to fetch and retrieve attributes from JSON attribute repositories.

 {% include {{ version }}/json-attribute-resolution-configuration.md %}

 ### REST

+The following configuration describes how to fetch and retrieve attributes from REST attribute repositories.

 {% include {{ version }}/rest-attribute-resolution-configuration.md %}

 ### Grouper

+The following configuration describes how to fetch and retrieve attributes from Grouper attribute repositories.

 {% include {{ version }}/grouper-attribute-resolution-configuration.md %}

 ### Couchbase

+The following configuration describes how to fetch and retrieve attributes from Couchbase attribute repositories.

 {% include {{ version }}/couchbase-attribute-resolution-configuration.md %}

 ### Python/Javascript/Groovy

+The following configuration describes how to fetch and retrieve attributes from Scripted attribute repositories.

 {% include {{ version }}/scriptengine-attribute-resolution-configuration.md %}

 ### Redis

+The following configuration describes how to fetch and retrieve attributes from Redis attribute repositories.

 {% include {{ version }}/redis-attribute-resolution-configuration.md %}

 ### Microsoft Azure Active Directory

+The following configuration describes how to fetch and retrieve attributes from Microsoft Azure Active Directory attribute repositories.

 {% include {{ version }}/azuread-attribute-resolution-configuration.md %}